aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/token.md

 <code>name: string::String</code>
 </dt>
 <dd>
- Deprecated in favor of <code>name</code> inside TokenIdentifiers.
- Will be populated until concurrent_token_v2_enabled feature flag is enabled.

- The name of the token, which should be unique within the collection; the length of name should be smaller than 128, characters, eg: "Aptos Animal #1234"
+ Deprecated in favor of <code>name</code> inside TokenIdentifiers.<br/> Will be populated until concurrent_token_v2_enabled feature flag is enabled.<br/><br/> The name of the token, which should be unique within the collection; the length of name<br/> should be smaller than 128, characters, eg: &quot;Aptos Animal &#35;1234&quot;
 </dd>
 <dt>
 <code>uri: string::String</code>
 </dt>
 <dd>
- The Uniform Resource Identifier (uri) pointing to the JSON file stored in off-chain storage; the URL length will likely need a maximum any suggestions?
+ The Uniform Resource Identifier (uri) pointing to the JSON file stored in off&#45;chain<br/> storage; the URL length will likely need a maximum any suggestions?
 </dd>
 <dt>
 <code>mutation_events: event::EventHandle&lt;token::MutationEvent&gt;</code>